The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Data and methods

 In order to generate \textit{XRISM}/Resolve mock event files, namely a list of detected photons of a given energy, from the simulated photons, we first project our halos along the z direction of the simulation box, representing a random direction for each cluster, and place them at the redshift of the Perseus Cluster ($z=0.0178$), as in \citet{Truong24}.
 Photoelectric absorption is also applied to the simulated photons, approximating with a \texttt{wabs} model the galactic absorption in the position of the Perseus cluster in the sky with a column density of $N_{\rm{H}} = 1.38 \times 10^{21} \rm{cm}^{-2}$ \citep{Kalberla05}.

-Every cluster is observed with one pointing, focusing on the centre, and hence covering an area given by \textit{XRISM} Field of View (FoV): 3'x3'.
+Every cluster is observed with a single pointing aimed at each cluster's centre and hence detecting the emission from all gas cells in a $3'\times3'\times2R_{500c}$ box volume: this hence represents a subset of the original $\gtrsim3R_{200c}$ ($\gtrsim$ 4-5~pMpc) re-simulation volume of the zoom simulations and is meant to replicate the \textit{XRISM}/Resolve's Field of View (FoV).
 In order to best approximate realistic observations of our targets, we also apply \textit{XRISM}/Resolve's instrumental responses to the intrinsic incoming photons.
 Namely, we use the Cycle 1 response files, as they have been incorporated in SOXS, for a high resolution ($\sim$ 5eV) response matrix file (RMF) and a standard point-source ancillary response file (ARF) with the gate valve closed.

 Regarding the background, as no instrumental background file is publicly available, we ignore it.
 On the other hand, for the foreground/background signals from the sky, we estimate that resolved point sources, the Cosmic X-ray Background (CXB), thermal emission from the Milky Way (MW) and the Local Hot Bubble (LHB) all provide a statistically-insignificant amount of detected photons and are effectively ignored in our mocks.
 This is a direct result of the small detector FoV, and its low efficiency in detecting low-energy photons due to the closed gate valve -- their contribution is more relevant in the lower energy regime.